Pakistan International Airlines: 1960s

 The helicopters were retired in 1966 and a reduced network of eight cities was served by Fokker F27 aircraft.
-Upon the establishment of ties between Pakistan and the People's Republic of China, PIA started flying the Dhaka-Canton-Shanghai route on 29 April 1964, becoming the first airline of a non-communist country flying to the People's Republic of China.
+Upon the establishment of ties between Pakistan and the People's Republic of China, PIA started flying the Dhaka-Guangzhou-Shanghai route on 29 April 1964, becoming the first airline of a non-communist country flying to the People's Republic of China.
 On 10 May 1964, PIA became the first non-Soviet airline offering flights to Europe via Moscow.

 At the outbreak of the Indo-Pakistani War of 1965, the Pakistani Armed Forces used PIA's services for logistics and transport purposes.
 The Viscounts were phased out in 1966 and were replaced by four Hawker Siddeley Tridents.

-PIA's route grew rapidly in the mid to late 1960s: Dhahran was added in 1965, while Cairo services resumed.
+PIA's route network grew rapidly in the mid to late 1960s: Dhahran was added in 1962, while Cairo services resumed.
 In 1966, Paris, Istanbul, Baghdad, Kuwait, Jeddah and Nairobi were added to PIA's routes.
 Bangkok was added in 1967, while Manila, Tokyo, and Damascus were added in 1969.

+During a news conference in Karachi on 11 May 1967, Air Marshal Asghar Khan announced that the airline had become the fifth largest profit-making airline in the world, carrying one million passengers annually.
+At a press conference held at the PIA headquarters in Karachi in July 1967, Asghar Khan announced plans for the construction of a series of small hotels in major cities and resort areas across the country, with a total investment of PKR 44.5 million (approximately $9,345,000).
+The project included building 64-room hotels in Sylhet, Sargodha, Sukkur, Mohenjo-daro, Chitral, Gilgit, and Kaptai, and 88-room hotels in Khulna, Lyallpur, Multan, and Murree, with an additional 20 cottages attached to the new 644 room Kaptai Hotel.
+Furthermore, Peshawar and Chittagong will each have hotels with 125 rooms.